Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/SEIM-HW2/readme.md

 >Answer:

-> A Mitigation strategy would be to block all HTTP traffic from Ukraine or Russia where this particular attack seems to have originated form.
+> A Mitigation strategy would be to block all HTTP traffic from Ukraine e-g **`79.171.127.34`** was one of the suspicious IP addresses where this particular attack seems to have originated form.
 See the cluster map below.
-Alternatively, since there is no significant reliance on foreign traffic, VSI can consider implementing even a broader policy of blocking all non-US web traffic with exceptions as needed

 >**Evidence of the attack**